salesforce-ux/design-system-ui-kit/README.md

 **Color Token Symbols**

 Salesforce Lightning Design System uses design tokens as named entities that store visual design attributes.
-This Sketch document uses color symbols to mimic SLDS design tokens with color values.
+This Sketch document uses color symbols to mimic [Lightning Design System design tokens](https://www.lightningdesignsystem.com/design-tokens/) with color values.
 This allows the structure of a symbol to use the equivalent of a design token.

 In symbols, like icons, that contain solid color backgrounds, you’ll find the background is a mask which reveals the color symbol as if it was a shape fill.
 This allows us to easily make file-wide changes to colors when new visual styles are introduced in SLDS.
 Instead of changing fill colors in hundreds of shapes in this document, we can just update a color symbol or point the shape to another color symbol.
 <br />